NovaViper/fycu/README.md

 set --global FYCU_IGNORED_ABBRS "jd,n"
 ```

-These variables are verified using `_fycu_init_variables`, which is ran during
-plugin startup.
-This function can also be manually executed by calling it again
-in the session.
-If the variables are formatted correctly, then there will be no
-errors logged in the terminal.
+These variables are verified while using the plugin (when the respective check function).
+The `_fycu_verify_ignored FYCU_IGNORED_*` function can also be manually executed by calling it again and giving it the name of the ignore type in the session.
+If the variables are formatted correctly, then there will be no errors logged in the terminal.

 ## Hardcore Mode